Trensa-Organization/hycov/README.md

-this great plugin was created by https://github.com/DreamMaoMao/hycov, thank you for the great work
+## This is a pluin fork originaly created by https://github.com/DreamMaoMao/hycov

 ## hypershell
 client overview for hyprland